Psychology

 LASC Categories: HBS

-Prerequisites: PS 101-General Psychology and either PS 240-Introduction to Abnormal Psychology or PS 210-Developmenral Psychology.
+Prerequisites: PS 101 and either PS 240 or PS 335 or PS 210.
 Psychology Majors require a C- or higher in each pre-requisite course.
+Must be completed prior to taking this course

 A survey of major theories of personality.
 Why people think, feel, and behave as they do is explored through the different theories.